-3.01 The boundary-lines of all claims shall be run, or traversed where it is not practicable to run them, and all surveys shall be closed.
-Monuments shall be placed at all corners and angles of each claim or leasehold and at points of intersection of the boundaries of the claim being surveyed with the boundaries of other district lots, sections, etc. One district lot number will be required for each claim.
-3.02 This type of survey is authorized by section 33 (2) of the Mineral Act.
-All claims within the perimeter must be under one common ownership and there must be no "open ground" between the claims.
+- 3.01 The boundary-lines of all claims shall be run, or traversed where it is not practicable to run them, and all surveys shall be closed.
+Monuments shall be placed at all corners and angles of the unit or claim and at points of intersection of the boundaries of the claim being surveyed with the boundaries of other claims, district lots, sections, etc. - 3.02 Each separate claim survey shall be given a number consisting of the co-ordinates of the southwest corner of the claim together with the addition of the claim name and record number.
+The co-ordinates shall be the U.T.M. rectangular co-ordinates rounded to the nearest 100 metres.
+They shall serve as a reference to the general location of the claim but shall not be used for the purpose of establishing exact position.
+When the U.T.M. rectangular co-ordinates of the southwest corner of the claim cannot be easily established by a tie to survey control they may be scaled from the best map available or obtained by photogrammetric methods.

+Multi Unit Claims
-3.03 It is permissible to create an "inner perimeter" within the group of claims being surveyed in order to exclude a claim or claims held under different ownership.
-All such "inner perimeters" shall be fully monumented.

-3.04 All boundary-lines on the perimeter of the group being surveyed shall be run, or traversed where it is not practicable to run them.
-Monuments shall be placed on the perimeter at all corners and angles and at points of intersection with other district lots, sections, etc., and shall be stamped with the lot number and a series of consecutive numbers, as detailed in section 4.11.
+- 3.03 This type applies to all surveys of claims of more than one unit (see Mineral Act Regulations, B.C.
+Reg.
+587/77). - 3.04 It is permissible to create an "inner perimeter" within the claim being surveyed in order to exclude a claim or claims held under different ownership.
+All such "inner perimeters" shall be fully monumented except for intersections made by unit boundaries. - 3.05 All boundary-lines on the perimeter of the claim being surveyed shall be run, or traversed where it is not practicable to run them.
+Monuments shall be placed on the perimeter at all unit corners and angles and at points of intersection with other claims, district lots, sections, etc. - 3.06 The true bearing and length of all boundary-lines shall be determined by traverse.
+The remaining boundaries of each unit within the perimeter shall then be determined by calculation. - 3.07 Each multi unit claim survey shall be given a number consisting of the co-ordinates of the southwest corner of the claim together with the addition of the claim name and record number.
+The co-ordinates shall be the U.T.M. rectangular co-ordinates rounded to the nearest 100 metres.
+They shall serve as a reference to the general location of the claim but shall not be used for the purpose of establishing exact position.
+When the U.T.M. rectangular co-ordinates of the southwest corner of the claim cannot be easily established by a tie to survey control they may be scaled from the best map available or obtained by photogrammetric methods. - 3.08 If, subsequent to the acceptance by the Ministry of a multi unit survey, the claim holder wishes to amend the perimeter boundaries as per section 34 of the Mineral Act by deleting one or more units his surveyor shall request special instructions from the Surveyor-General.

-3.05 The true bearing and length of all location-lines shall be determined by traverse, and location posts shall be replaced or witnessed by a monument, the reference post to which shall be marked in accordance with section 4.14 (a) (ii).
-The remaining boundaries of each claim within the perimeter shall then be determined by calculation.
-A co-ordinate table may be shown on the plan, together with a grid.

-3.06 Each complete perimeter survey shall be given a district lot number.

-3.07 If, subsequent to the approval of a perimeter survey, the leaseholder wishes to amend the perimeter boundaries by deleting one or more claims, the surveyor shall request special instructions from the Surveyor-General.

-Control Survey for Open-pit or Strip-mining Operation
+Control Surveys for Surface Mining Operations

-3.08 This type of survey is intended for use where surface stripping would destroy monuments which would normally be set in separate claim or perimeter surveys.
+3.09 This type of survey is intended for use where surface stripping would cross claim boundaries and destroy monuments which normally would be set in the survey of 2-post claims or mineral claims.